apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 );
 ```

-- Replace bucket_name with the name of your S3 bucket.
+- Replace `bucket_name` with your S3 bucket name.
-- Provide the appropriate endpoint, access key, secret key, and region for your S3 setup.
+- Provide the appropriate endpoint, access key, secret key, and region for S3 setup.

-### Creating a Repository on Azure
+### Option 2: Create Repository on Azure

-To create a repository on Azure storage, use the following SQL command:
+To create a Repository on Azure storage, use the following SQL command:

 ```sql
 CREATE REPOSITORY `azure_repo`